Travis Jankowski Player Props: Rangers vs. Yankees

-The Texas Rangers and Travis Jankowski, who went 0-for-2 last time in action, battle Clarke Schmidt and the New York Yankees at Globe Life Field, Friday at 8:05 PM ET.
+The Texas Rangers and Travis Jankowski, who went 0-for-3 last time in action, battle Jhony Brito and the New York Yankees at Globe Life Field, Saturday at 7:05 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Reds.
+In his previous game he had a hitless showing (0-for-3) against the Yankees.

 Travis Jankowski Game Info & Props vs. the Yankees